Canisius looks to extend streak vs Fairfield | WTOP

-BOTTOM LINE: Canisius looks for its fifth straight conference win against Fairfield.
+BOTTOM LINE: Canisius looks for its sixth straight conference win against Fairfield.
 Canisius’ last MAAC loss came against the Monmouth Hawks 97-69 on Dec.
 28, 2020.
-Fairfield lost 66-49 to St. Peter’s on Sunday.
+Fairfield lost 80-69 to Canisius in its most recent game.

-SENIOR STUDS: Fairfield’s Taj Benning, Jesus Cruz and Caleb Green have collectively scored 46 percent of the team’s points this season and have accounted for 43 percent of all Stags scoring over the last five games.MIGHTY MALEK: Malek Green has connected on 20 percent of the 15 3-pointers he’s attempted.
-He’s also converted 69 percent of his foul shots this season.
+SUPER SENIORS: Fairfield has relied heavily on its seniors this year.
+Taj Benning, Jake Wojcik, Jesus Cruz and Caleb Green have collectively accounted for 61 percent of the team’s scoring this year and 65 percent of all Stags points over the last five games.MIGHTY MALEK: Malek Green has connected on 33.3 percent of the 21 3-pointers he’s attempted and has made 4 of 9 over his last three games.
+He’s also converted 69.4 percent of his foul shots this season.

-UNDEFEATED WHEN: Canisius is a perfect 5-0 when the team blocks at least four opposing shots.
-The Golden Griffins are 0-3 this season when they block fewer than four shots.
+STREAK SCORING: Canisius has won its last three road games, scoring 81 points, while allowing 68.7 per game.

-ASSIST DISTRIBUTION: The Golden Griffins have recently used assists to create baskets more often than the Stags.
-Fairfield has an assist on 32 of 62 field goals (51.6 percent) across its past three games while Canisius has assists on 40 of 73 field goals (54.8 percent) during its past three games.
+ACCOUNTING FOR ASSISTS: The Golden Griffins have recently created buckets via assists more often than the Stags.
+Fairfield has an assist on 25 of 57 field goals (43.9 percent) over its previous three contests while Canisius has assists on 37 of 82 field goals (45.1 percent) during its past three games.

-DID YOU KNOW: Canisius as a team has made 7.6 3-pointers per game this season, which is second-most among MAAC teams.
+RECENT GAMES: Canisius has averaged 75.2 points per game over its last five games.
+The Golden Griffins have given up only 64.8 points per game over that stretch.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25